executablebooks/sphinx-design/docs/badges_buttons.md

 - `material-sharp`
 - `material-twotone`

 Not all icons are available for each flavor, but most are.
-Instead of displaying the 10660+ icons here, you are encouraged to browse the available icons from the [Materia Design Icons' showcase](https://fonts.google.com/icons) hosted by Google.
+Instead of displaying the 10660+ icons here, you are encouraged to browse the available icons from the [Material Design Icons' showcase](https://fonts.google.com/icons) hosted by Google.

 - A coloured icon: {material-regular}`settings;3em;sd-text-success`, some more text.
 - A coloured icon: {material-outlined}`settings;3em;sd-text-success`, some more text.